dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 }
 {% endhighlight %}

-Using these wrapper classes enable a fairly straight forward session management class which will manage a list of "active peers" (as distinct from connections which may or may not be ready and communicating).
-This level of abstraction makes reasoning a lot easier for the rest of your app which shouldn't need to worry about the current connection state.
+Using these wrapper classes enable straight forward session management class which will manage a list of "active peers" (as distinct from connections which may or may not be ready and communicating).
+This level of abstraction makes reasoning a lot easier for the rest of your app, which shouldn't need to worry about the current connection state.

 We'll also add callback closures at this level, which will help with unit testing later.